JoeSaladbar/odin-recipes/README.md

-For this project, I have set-up a GitUb repository and accesseed the repository on my machine.
+For this project, I have set-up a Github repository and accesseed the repository on my machine.
 I did this with my basic terminal commands.

 First, I navigated to my "repos" directory on my local machine using cd respos.